Privacy Policy

 17. Your legal rights

 18. Under certain circumstances, you have rights under data protection laws in relation to your personal data.
-Please click on the links below to find out more about these rights:
+Please find a detailed list of these rights below:

 • Request access to your personal data.